suggestionsbot/disnake-ext-components/docs/source/quickstart/basics.rst

 Components
 ----------

-Component classes are all :obj:`attrs` classes.
-If you're unfamiliar with attrs, know that they work very similarly to dataclasses.
+Component classes are all :attrs:`attrs <>` classes.
+If you're unfamiliar with attrs, know that they work very similarly to dataclasses, or take a look at their :attrs:`examples <examples.html>`.
 A component class has two types of fields:

 - **Internal fields**

-  These are reserved for parameters that directly influence the component, such as the :obj:`~disnake.ui.Button.label` field for a button.
+  These are reserved for parameters that directly influence the component, such as the :obj:`~disnake.ui.Button.label` field for a :class:`~disnake.ui.Button`.
   For the most part, these match the attributes on the standard :ref:`disnake.ui <disnake_api_ui>` component classes.

 - **Custom id fields**